martafilipa/subjective_test/README.md

        --database shell --mode complete --out ./database
 ```

-Note: other functions to create the test pairs can be implemented simply adding a new `mode` option.
-Currently only supporting complete design (`complete`) and complete design for test material sharing the same reference image (`intra`).
+Note: other functions to create the test pairs can be implemented by simply adding a new `mode` option.
+Currently the script supports complete design (`complete`) and complete design for test material sharing the same reference image (`intra`).

-Regarding the `trains` collection and its CSV files, its typically manually constructed.
+Regarding the `trains` collection and its CSV files, it's typically manually constructed.
 This is due to the fact that the examples are very few resulting in only a couple of lines in the CSV file.

 These files are used to populate the `pairs` and `trains` collections as described [here](#testing-with-provided-images).

 ### Other changes

-In order to add a different text to the instructions page the `index.pug` file in the [views/](views/) folder needs to be changed.
+In order to add a different text to the instructions page, the `index.pug` file in the [views/](views/) folder can be changed.

 The color scheme and other aspects of the design can be tweaked by changing the `style.css` file in the [views/](views/).